 Even if she didn’t manage to alter her own Dublin/Carlow brogue into something more like the lilt of Co Wexford, at least you’d be able to tell she’s Irish.
 (We’re looking at you, Sean Connery!)

-Thankfully, Saoirse is here to save the day once more and give the world a lesson on exactly how to imitate her in the future.
+Thankfully, Ronan, who was born in New York and raised in Co Carlow, is here to save the day once more and give the world a lesson on exactly how to imitate her in the future.

-Appearing on “The Late Show with Stephen Colbert,” the 21-year-old, who just earned her second Oscar nomination for Best Actress in “Brooklyn,” pointed out the major errors made by those wishing to mimic her accent, including attempts to reach the high register of some imaginary leprechaun and failing to use coherent words.
+Appearing on “The Late Show with Stephen Colbert” back in 2016, the 21-year-old, who had just earned her second Oscar nomination for Best Actress in “Brooklyn,” pointed out the major errors made by those wishing to mimic her accent, including attempts to reach the high register of some imaginary leprechaun and failing to use coherent words.

 She also hopefully settled the story of her name once and for all.

-Unfortunately, even though Ronan has been an acclaimed actress for over a decade now, earning her first Oscar nomination at just 11 years old, and despite handy tips from both Ryan Gosling and Ellen, the world still has difficulty in pronouncing her name.
+Unfortunately, even though Ronan has been an acclaimed actress for over a decade now, earning her first Oscar nomination at just 11 years old, and despite handy tips from people such as Ryan Gosling, the world still has difficulty pronouncing her name.